szczyglis-dev/py-gpt/README.md

 - `Command: Custom Commands` - allows you to create and execute custom commands on your system.

-- `Command: Serial port / USB` - plugin povides commands for reading and sending data to USB ports.
+- `Command: Serial port / USB` - plugin provides commands for reading and sending data to USB ports.

 - `Audio Output (Microsoft Azure)` - provides voice synthesis using the Microsoft Azure Text To Speech API.